xbach/docs/trezor-faq/threats.rst

 What happens if my recovery seed is stolen?
 ===========================================

 You need to keep your recovery seed safe from theft.
-If your recovery seed is stolen and you haven's set a passphrase protection, then your bitcoins can be stolen as well.
+If your recovery seed is stolen and you haven’t set a passphrase protection, then your bitcoins can be stolen as well.
 However, if you like, TREZOR can protect against recovery seed theft with `a passphrase <../trezor-user/advanced_settings.html#using-passphrase-encrypted-seeds>`_, and therefore eliminate this risk.

 What happens if the SatoshiLabs servers are hacked and the firmware signing key is stolen?